tryingtolearn11/322_project/README.md

    * |-- routes.py

 #Website Organization
 -
+- form.py - This is where all the forms we created are stored in and called when needed
+- models.py - The mini database where data is created and stored
+- routes.py - This is where all the code for routes are stored in
+- database.py - This is where the functions using the database will be stored in eg. sorting functions
+- All the html stuff is for each page

 #Requirements

    	- Need to have pip installed
     - pip install -r requirements.txt  //install all packages needed